Minijump/Anti_Food_waste_app/README.md

 The ecological impact of food waste cannot be underestimated.
 When food is discarded and sent to landfills, it decomposes and releases GHG, particularly methane, which is a potent contributor to climate change (Up to _10%_ of global greenhouse gases comes from food that is produced, but not eaten.
 Source: _United Nations Environment Program (UNEP) (2021).
 Food Waste Index Report 2021_).

 Additionally, the production, transportation, and disposal of wasted food require vast amounts of energy, water, and other valuable resources.
-I could give a bunch of impressive numbers to demonstrate how food waste is harmfull, but the conclusion will still remaisn the same, fighting food waste should be a priority.
+I could give a bunch of impressive numbers to demonstrate how food waste is harmfull, but the conclusion will still remain the same, fighting food waste should be a priority.

 ## The app
 The goal of this repo is to build an 'app' that will reduce the food waste coming from supermarket.
 Supermarket are not the biggest contributors to food waste, but still, when their products come to their expiration date they have no other choice than throwing the away.